paigetiedeman/Pizza-Parlor/README.md

 ## Description

-This simple HTML site lets the user to choose toppings and pizza size to pick out a pizza to order.
+This simple HTML site lets the user to choose toppings, pizza size and crust type to pick out a pizza to order.
 Using JavaScript OOP to take inputs and return the final cost of a pizza.

 ## Setup/Installation Requirements